-In the year 2011, Russian operating reactors total output was 24242 MWe which provided near 16% from the total electricity production in the country.

-Contribution of nuclear energy production is the most high in the industrialized North-West region where it is 37% approximately
+Russian operating reactors total output was 25242 MWe to the end of 2012.
+This output provides near 16% from the total electricity production in Russia.
+Contribution of nuclear energy production is the most high in the industrialized North-West area where it should reach for approximately 40% in 2013 (considering the future electricity production at Kalinin 4)